TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 }
 ~~~

 No matter which direction you're using, you need to think of your flex-containers as having 2 axes, the main axis, and the cross axis.
-In a `row` container, the main axis runs horizontally across the page in the same direction as `inline` elements which is _usually_ across the page from left to right while the cross axis runs from top to bottom horizontally.
-In a `column` container, the main axis runs vertically in the same direction as your `block` elements, from top to bottom, and the cross axis is horizontal.
+It is the direction of these axes that changes when the `flex-direction` is changed.
+In _most_ circumstances, `flex-direction: row` puts the main axis horizontal (left-to-right), and `column` puts the main axis vertical (top-to-bottom).

+In other words, in our very first example, we put `display: flex` on a div and it arranged it's children horizontally.
+This is a demonstration of the default which is `flex-direction: row`.
+If you go back to that example and add `flex-direction: column` to the container, those divs will go vertical.... if you're following along however you'll notice a problem (give it a shot if you haven't already).

+The problem here is that the divs shrink and lose their height, even tho the css clearly says `height: 100px`.
+The reason for this is that `flex: 1` tells those items to adjust themselves to fit inside the container, which doesn't have any height.
+There are multiple ways to fix this problem, such as adding a height to the container, or adding `flex-shrink: 0` to the items (as you might infer, this keeps them from shrinking).

+We've strayed from the point sightly...
+We were talking about flex-direction and axes.
+To bring it back home, the default behavior is `flex-direction: row` which arranges things horizontally.
+The reason this often works well without changing other details in the css is because block-level elements default to the full width of their parent.
+Changing things to vertical using `flex-direction: column` adds complexity because block-level elements default to the height of their content, and in this case there _is_ no content.

-That definition was stated in overly technical terms because there is some important subtlety here.
-Stated more clearly: in _most_ circumstances, `row` puts the main axis horizontal, left-to-right, and `column` puts the main axis vertical, top-to-bottom.
-There are situations where that could change if you are using a language that is written top-to-bottom or right-to-left, but you should save worrying about that until you are ready to start making a website in Arabic or Hebrew.
+There are situations where the behavior of flex-direction could change if you are using a language that is written top-to-bottom or right-to-left, but you should save worrying about that until you are ready to start making a website in Arabic or Hebrew.
+This distinction is explained with a little more detail in one of the reading assignments at the end of this lesson.

 #### Aligning Across the Axes
 So far everything we've touched with flexbox has used the rule `flex: 1` on all flex items, which makes the items grow or shrink equally to fill all of the available space.
 Very often, however, this is not the desired effect.
 Flex is also very useful for arranging items that have a specific size.
 Let's look at another example.
 Put the following code somewhere and follow along.